-Recommendations within this Plan are based on moderate-density scenario of 2.5 FAR (approximately 1,431,250 square feet) because it provided additional density, met WMATA's requirements of retaining existing Metro functions, and created a walkable place with open spaces, retail and improved connections to the existing amenities in a variety of buildings with appropriate heights compatible with the adjacent existing developments.
+Recommendations within this Plan are based on a midrange scenario of 3.0 FAR (approximately 1,905,315 square feet) because it provides additional density, meets WMATA's requirements of retaining existing Metro functions, and creates a walkable place with open spaces, retail, improved connections to the existing amenities and heights that are compatible with the adjacent developments.

-With the addition of new residents at the Metro site. the area should be able to support some neighborhood serving retail at the Metro site.
-Providing small retail and services will allow people to buy necessities on the way to or from work or just strolling and biking in the area.
+With the addition of new residents at the Metro site, the area should be able to support some neighborhood serving retail.
+Providing small retail and services will allow people to buy necessities on the way to or from work or while strolling and biking in the area.
 It will also create a more active streetscape at the Metro site and help bring vitality to the Metro plaza and other open spaces at the site.
-Therefore, the Plan recommends up to 0.25 FAR (158,776 square feet) of commercial floor area at the Metro site.
-A 0.25 FAR is the minimum non-residential floor area that must be allowed under the CR Zone mechanism.
-However, given the Metro site's isolated location and low visibility from Rockville Pike, it is unlikely that the full 0.25 FAR of floor area for retail will be built on-site.
+Therefore, the Plan recommends up to 0.5 FAR (317,552 square feet) of commercial floor area at the Metro site.
+However, given the Metro site's isolated location and low visibility from Rockville Pike, it is unlikely that the full 0.5 FAR of floor area for retail will be built.